George Andrew Davis Jr.: Death and controversy

 In his four months in Korea, Davis had scored 14 confirmed victories, one probable victory and two aircraft damaged, bringing his career-total victory count to 21.
 By the end of the war, he was ranked fourth among pilots, surpassed by Joseph C. McConnell, James Jabara, and Manuel J. Fernandez, after his death.
 Immediately after receiving a report of Davis’ mission, his fellow ace Colonel Harrison Thyng, commander of the 4th Wing, recommended Davis for the Medal of Honor.
 On April 15, 1953, Davis was posthumously promoted to the rank of lieutenant colonel.
-Davis' cenotaph is located in the City of Lubbock Cemetery in Lubbock, Texas.
+Davis's cenotaph is located in the City of Lubbock Cemetery in Lubbock, Texas.
 Also buried at this cemetery is musician Buddy Holly and Medal of Honor recipient Herman C. Wallace.
-In April 1953, Davis' wife and family received his Medal of Honor from Air Force Chief of Staff, General Nathan F. Twining, at Reese Air Force Base in Lubbock.
+In April 1953, Davis's wife and family received his Medal of Honor from Air Force Chief of Staff, General Nathan F. Twining, at Reese Air Force Base in Lubbock.

 Length of tour

-After Davis' death, US Representative George H. Mahon (D-19) ordered an investigation into why Davis had remained in Korea after becoming a fighter ace.
+After Davis's death, US Representative George H. Mahon (D-19) ordered an investigation into why Davis had remained in Korea after becoming a fighter ace.
 US military policy was to rotate pilots to stateside duty once they became aces, both so that they could train other pilots and so that they would not be killed in action.
 Mahon had been requesting that Davis be rotated back to the US up until a month before his death.